 LCST 101: Cross-Cultural Psychology Seminar in Prague: Communicating in the Czech RepublicThis highly recommended language course will meet twice per week and emphasize basic listening and speaking skills.
 Students will be challenged to utilize their new language skills in everyday situations.
 4 credit; S/CR/NC; offered Fall 2014 · Non-Carleton Faculty

 LCST 245: Introduction to Critical Methods: Structure, Gender, CultureWhat does it mean to interpret?
 What questions do we ask of texts and images, and how do we go about finding our answers?
 In this course we will examine a number of strategies for reading works (such as novels, stories, images, films), drawing on a variety of national traditions.
 Topics include rhetoric, translation, post-structuralism, cultural studies, and gender studies.
-Prerequisites: At least two 200- or 300-level courses in literary/artistic analysis, or instructor's permission.
-6 credit; Writing Requirement, Literary/Artistic Analysis, Writing Requirement; offered Winter 2015 · S. Carpenter
+Prerequisites: At least one 200- or 300-level course in literary/artistic analysis (in any language), or instructor's permission.
+6 credit; Writing Requirement, Literary/Artistic Analysis, Writing Requirement, International Studies; offered Winter 2015 · S. Carpenter

 LCST 101: History, Religion and Urban Change in Rome: Elementary ItalianThis highly-recommended language course will emphasize basic listening and speaking skills.
 Students will be challenged to utilize their new language skills in everyday situations.
 3 credit; Does not fulfill a curricular exploration requirement; offered Spring 2015 · Non-Carleton Faculty